-The Credit Facility will mature on the earlier of (i) the termination of the Commitment, as defined by the terms of the Credit Facility or (ii) the scheduled maturity date of September 27, 2021.
+The BNP Credit Facility will mature on the earlier of (i) the termination of the Commitment, as defined by the terms of the BNP Credit Facility or (ii) the scheduled maturity date of September 23, 2022.
+The Company has the option to extend the maturity from time to time in accordance with the BNP Credit Facility agreement.